Validator Tools for Ethereum validator operators.

 Is Validator Tools online or local-first?

-It runs locally on your machine.
-The app talks only to your Beacon/RPC endpoints and your signing path.
-No hosted backend, no telemetry, no secret retention unless you explicitly opt in.
+It runs locally on your machine as a desktop GUI.
+The app talks only to your beacon and execution endpoints and to your chosen signing path.
+There is no hosted backend and no telemetry by default; secrets remain under your control unless you explicitly opt in to something different.

 Which networks and clients are supported?

-Mainnet and Holesky, with full flows for EIP-7002 and 7251.
-Works with Lighthouse, Teku, Prysm, Nimbus and Lodestar through standard Beacon & execution endpoints.
+Validator Tools targets mainnet and Holesky with full flows for EIP-7002 and 7251.
+It works with Lighthouse, Teku, Prysm, Nimbus and Lodestar through standard beacon and execution endpoints; configuration lives alongside your existing node setup.

 Safety Keys & signing path